stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 ## Use Case Driven

 RUP is use case driven.
 A system performs a sequence of actions in response to user input.
 Use cases capture this interaction and answer the question: _what is the system suppose to do for each user?_

+## Architecture Centric

+RUP is architecture centric.
+Use cases define the function and the architecture defines the form.
+The process for this may include:

+1. Creating a rough outline of the system
+2. Translating key use cases into sub-systems
+3. Refining architecture using additional use cases